DHTMLX/docs-diagram/docs/api/editor/editmode_property.md

 # editMode

-@short: switches the editor mode off and shows the preview mode, and vice versa
+@short: hides/shows the panels of the editor

 @signature: {`editMode?: boolean;`}